arikatech/arikatech/README.md

 # Hi there 👋, I'm Arika

-I am a **Data Analysis & Machine Learning enthusiast**, currently focused on building **ML engineering projects and research reports** for my portfolio.
+I am a **Software Development & Machine Learning enthusiast**, currently focused on building **ML engineering projects and research reports** for my portfolio.

 ## 🔭 Currently working on
 - Developing a **RAG-powered document intelligence project (LocalDocs)**